fndari/catdd-datasets/README.md

 A tutorial illustrating the process of producing and distributing a Data Package can be found [here](https://frictionlessdata.io/field-guide/data-publication-workflow-example/).
 Any editor able to open text files can be used to work on data packages.
-A web-based interface, the [Data-Package Creator](https://create.frictionlessdata.io/), can be used to quickly and intuitively create, modify, or export data packages.
+A web-based interface, the [Data Package Creator](https://create.frictionlessdata.io/), can be used to quickly and intuitively create, modify, or export data packages.